rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     When this environment variable is set and an OpenCL application is run, the run will be modified in a few ways to enable debug of the OpenCL C kernels.
-    If you application uses online compilation (i.e. it compiles from a string rather than a binary), then that online compilation will assert the debug flag to the compiler.
-(If the application is using offline compilation, i.e. creating a program from binary, then you would need to pass -g as an option to the offline compiler clocl.
+    If you application uses on-line compilation (i.e. it compiles from a string rather than a binary), then that on-line compilation will assert the debug flag to the compiler.
+(If the application is using off-line compilation, i.e. creating a program from binary, then you would need to pass -g as an option to the off-line compiler clocl.
 The OpenCL runtime will pause your application before dispatch of all kernels.
 While paused the runtime indicate to the user that a kernel dispatch is pending.
 It will provide the gdb6x command to connect to the dsp and to setup appropriate breakpoints.
-    The runtime will also force all kernels and workgroups within kernels to execute on only dsp core 0.
+    The runtime will also force all kernels and work-groups within kernels to execute on only dsp core 0.

 .. envvar:: TI_OCL_CACHE_KERNELS

-    Online compilation of kernels is a useful feature for portable OpenCL programs.
+    On-line compilation of kernels is a useful feature for portable OpenCL programs.
 All the details of compiling kernels for devices is encapsulated in the OpenCL API calls.
-However, online compilation for the DSPs can be time consuming.
-When this environment variable is set, the OpenCL runtime will perform online compilation of your kernels and will save the result in a database in /tmp.
+However, on-line compilation for the DSPs can be time consuming.
+When this environment variable is set, the OpenCL runtime will perform on-line compilation of your kernels and will save the result in a database in /tmp.
 If you run the application again without modifying the kernel source or the options used to compile it, the compile step will be by passed and the cached compile result will be used instead.
 Note however,